Thief racks up debt on card stolen from Parrot Island

 FORT SMITH, Ark.
-(KFTA) — Investigators said they are trying to identify a suspect who has spent thousands on a stolen credit card.
+(KNWA) — Investigators said they are trying to identify a suspect who has spent thousands on a stolen credit card.

 At the end of July, the suspect broke into a vehicle parked at Parrot Island Water Park and stole the card, according to the Sebastian County Sheriff’s Office.